mdn/advanced-js-fundamentals-ck/tutorials/functions/01-calling-functions.md

 We used `null` in the example above because it doesn't matter what `this` is since we're not using it.

-The following are all equivalent for the purposes of splitting up an array of values amongst the a function's arguments:
+The following are all equivalent for the purposes of splitting up an array of values amongst a function's arguments:

 ```js
 addThreeNumbers.apply(null, numbers);